Fans Want Jordan Kimball To Be The Next ‘Bachelor’ Instead Of Colton Underwood, But Will Producers Listen?

 https://www.instagram.com/p/BnotR1KBFEF/?taken-by=jordan__kimball

-Many fans point out that Jordan deserves this chance, while one person said that “Honestly, I’m all for @jordan__kimball being the next bachelor.
-Sorry @colton you still deserve love, but this is worse than Aries breakup.”
+“Honestly, I’m all for @jordan__kimball being the next bachelor.
+Sorry @colton you still deserve love, but this is worse than Aries breakup,” one fans posted.
 And indeed, Arie breaking up with Becca caused quite the stir, but all ended well for Kufrin as she became the Bachelorette and pursued some new love interests.

 Other fans think that Jordan is a more interesting person overall.